Standards Australia: Public access to standards

 After negotiations broke down with National and State Libraries Australia in 2016, Australian Standards ceased to be accessible from the nine libraries that had offered public access to the standards by paying an annual fee of per library.
 As a result, in 2018 several groups including the Building Products Innovation Council, the Master Builders Association, an Australian Senate Economics Reference Committee and the consumer advocacy organisation Choice called for publication rights to be brought under government control and for standards to become freely accessible.
 Several groups advocated that a national standard should be provided free of charge to the relevant members of the industry.

 Standards Australia now provides limited free online access to standards for personal, non-commercial use, limited to three standards per calendar year.
 Some public, state and university libraries also offer free access to selected standards.

 Public and industry comment on standards

-Standards Australia allows comments to be made on draft standards only.
-Standards Australia provides no mechanism to identify and record difficulties in the application of standards that are currently in force or internal inconsistencies within those standards.
-In case of such issues, it is necessary to wait, perhaps years, until the standard is revised and as part of that process generates a new draft.
+Standards Australia allows comments to be made on draft standards.
+It also provides a mechanism to identify and record difficulties in the application of standards that are currently in force or internal inconsistencies within those standards through their proposal portal.